01 Getting Started

 08 The Mapping Tab for the Child Push

-2. Use the dropdown located next to the Last Name field and map it to the corresponding field.
+2. Map the dropdown next to the Last Name field to the corresponding field.

 3. Repeat the same step with the First Name field.
 Click Apply.